SkyNoww/Remote-controlled-car-arduino/README.md

 # Remote-controlled-car-arduino
 Remote controlled car arduino with phone

-This code is from SkyNow_
+This progarm comes from SkyNow_

 This program is compatible with the robot MBOT